 White charcoal or Binchō-tan is a charcoal that loves adsorbing things.
 Binchotan, which has been produced in Japan for centuries, naturally adsorbs toxins such as chlorine, lead, mercury, cadmium and copper from tap water.
-It also releases good things in the water — like calcium, potassium, magnesium and phosphates.
-Note though that I was not able to discover what percentage of contaminants the charcoal removes.
-However, I did find that it will only adsorb some fluoride from water, and it does not completely remove fluoride.
-If you need more complete filtration, I’d opt for a countertop filter like the 10 Stage Filter by New Wave.
+It also releases useful minerals like calcium, potassium, magnesium and phosphates.

-You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18, and 3 pounds of Binchotan about $33.
+You can get Binchotan on Amazon: 1 pound of Binchotan costs about $18.
 A single pound will last you 3-6 months depending on the amount of water you purify, and the amount of contaminants in your water.
 You can also get a portable Binchotan bottle for on-the-go filtration.

 Binchotan: A Super-Adsorbent Charcoal